 Quantity to Order = Line Point (148) – Net Available (83) = 65

-There is no crystal ball to predict demand.
-Even with all the data at your fingertips, things can change.
-But, if you’re prepared for likely scenarios and ready to pivot quickly due to unforeseen circumstances, you’ll be in an excellent position to maintain proper inventory levels and positive cash flow.
+There is no crystal ball to forecast inventory demand.
+Even with all the data at your fingertips, things can still change.
+But, if you are prepared for likely scenarios and ready to pivot quickly due to unforeseen circumstances, you will be in an excellent position to maintain proper inventory levels and positive cash flow with an effective replenishment cycle.